drewhannay/chess/README.md

  * Enter <code>upstream</code> as the name (no caps!) and https://github.com/drewhannay/chess as the URL, then press "Add".
  * Now close the Remote Manager and open the Branch Manager by clicking the "Branch" menu item, and then "Branch Manager".
 You should see an "upstream/master" remote branch with no local branch.
 Click on that item and click add, giving it the name "upstream-master", then click "Add Branch".
  * You can now close the Branch Manager and celebrate, knowing that you have finished setting up your repository!

-* If you are running SmartGit on Windows or for some other reason the program does not properly log into your github account, you will need to clone the repository manually:
- * Fork the repository on the Github site.
- * Run "Git Bash" in your Git directory and navigate to the folder you want to clone the repository into using standard command line.
- * Enter the command `git clone git@github.com:your-username\project-name.git` and fill in your SSH information.
- * The repository should be cloned now.
-Start up SmartGit and follow the above steps, but this time choose "no host provider" and use your local repository instead of cloning one.
-SmartGit should automatically detect that this is a Github project and work accordingly.

 ### Running the Code
 * Download and set up [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2)
 * In Eclipse, click New Java Project, then give the project a name and uncheck the "Use Default Location" checkbox and choose the location of your local copy of the code, then click finish.